hayo03/Dialogflow-CX-Start-Tutorial/README.md

 <b> Create Flow : </b>
 1. Select the Build tab.
-2. Click Flows, click Create, enter Weather forecast as an flow name.
+2. Click Flows, click Create, enter Weather forecast as an flow name. <br>
-<b> Create Page : </b>
+<b> Create Page : </b> <br>
 Bu defaut, the Weather forecast flow has a special page named Start.
 When a flow is selected in the console, the start page is shown as a node on the graph.
 When a flow initially becomes active, this page becomes the current, active page.
 A start page does not have parameters or responses messages like normal pages.
-So we need to create page that will collect city information from user and handle its request (i.e., provide answer to the user).
+So we need to create page that will collect city information from user and handle its request (i.e., provide answer to the user). <br>
  1. Click on "Start" page in Weather forecast flow
  2. Click the add add button in the Pages section.
  3. Enter "Get current Weather" as a display name for the page.